Last updated on March 23, 2026

 But you know, this is one of the main ways to win a game of MTG anyway.
 And if Ramses is on the battlefield, other players will notice when a certain player risks being eliminated and take your creature out.
 Ramses is a good creature and a lord for an assassin typal deck, but it’s just not a good win the game card.
 And in 1v1 it doesn’t do anything special either.

 Near-Death Experience needs you to have 1 life exactly, and that can be risky to pull off.
-After all, your enchantment must sit in play for a round, and at the beginning of your upkeep you want to pay life enough to reach 1 life exactly.
-Your best bet to pull it off is to play a commander like Selenia, Dark Angel that allows you to lose life on demand or having cards like Wall of Blood in play.
+After all, your enchantment must sit in play for a round, and you'll need to be sitting at 1 life before your upkeep begins.
+Your best bet to pull it off is to play a commander like Selenia, Dark Angel that allows you to lose life on demand or have cards like Wall of Blood in play.
 Just beware of any red player that can have a ping effect, or else your Near-Death Experience will be a Full-Death Experience.

 To win with Triskaidekaphile, you’ll need exactly 13 cards in your hand, and this simple 2-drop can also help you draw cards.
 Like Azure Mage, it’s a nice way to spend mana and draw cards, and it has synergies in wizard decks.
 Actually winning with this card is another matter entirely because Triskaidekaphile is very easily removed from play.